Ticket Interception

 • Are eligible for ticket notifications

-• Can be intercepted by Moveworks Resolution, Concierge, and Triage skills
+• Can be intercepted by Moveworks Resolution & Concierge plugins or Triage.

 Universal Polling Ticket Filter